 Bluetooth provides close-range finding when your pet is nearby but hiding.
 Works within about 30 feet.

-In dense urban testing with tall buildings, accuracy dropped to roughly 20-30 feet.
-Under tree cover on trails, it held within 15 feet.
-Underground parking garages and basements were dead zones, as expected for any satellite-based tracker.
+In dense urban areas with tall buildings, GPS accuracy typically drops, and tree cover reduces it further.
+Underground parking garages and basements are dead zones, as expected for any satellite-based tracker.
 The key takeaway: if there’s cell coverage, the Fi Mini finds your pet.

 Battery Life: 3 Weeks or 3 Months

 Fi claims up to 3 weeks standalone and up to 3 months with the base station.
-In our testing across 4 weeks, here’s what we actually measured:
+Here is how those figures break down:

-Standalone (no base station): 17 days with a mix of indoor and outdoor time.
-Our test dog spent roughly 6 hours outdoors daily.
-The tracker checked in at intervals during quiet periods and ramped up during walks and off-leash time.
+Standalone (no base station): rated up to 3 weeks, with real-world life depending on how much time the pet spends outdoors.
+The tracker checks in at intervals during quiet periods and ramps up during walks and off-leash time.

-With base station: We didn’t hit the 3-month mark in our testing window, but after 4 weeks the battery showed 72% remaining.
-The math checks out.
+With base station: Fi rates battery life up to 3 months.
 The base station keeps the tracker on Wi-Fi, which dramatically reduces GPS and cellular usage.

 Lost Pet Mode: continuous tracking drains the battery in roughly 48 hours.
 That’s comparable to the Fi Series 3 in the same mode.
 Continuous GPS + LTE transmission is power-hungry on any device this size.